Aftercare

 If you have any bloating or abdominal discomfort this may be from the air that was put into your bowel by the endoscopist during the examination.
 This is normal and should settle within 24 hours.

 If your discomfort doesn’t settle, try to pass wind.
 You can try to move about and change position to help settle the air in your bowel.
-You can also try warm drinks, or peppermint water (sold over the counter at most pharmacies) or peppermint tea.
+You can also try warm drinks, or peppermint water (this can be purchased at most pharmacies) or peppermint tea.

 If you have a problem

-It is normal to see traces of blood from your back passage if:
+It's normal to see traces of blood from your bottom if:

 - you had polyps removed during the examination